 I was done.
 No more dogs for me.
 It hurts too much when they die.

 But Buck wasn’t done.
 As much as I tried to cheer him up, he missed Rascal.
 With every fiber of his being, every beat of his heart, he missed his beloved dog but longed for another to fill the hole in his soul.

-Two year ago, we rescued Pepper, our sweet, prissy little dachshund lab mix that was abandoned with fifteen other dogs and starving to death.
-She was a dead puppy walking and we didn’t think she would survive the week.
-Funny how a visit to the Vet and a little food and lots of love and attention can bring a dying animal back to life.
+Two years ago, we rescued Pepper, our sweet, prissy little dachshund lab mix that was abandoned with fifteen other dogs and starving to death.
+She was a dead puppy walking, and we didn’t think she would survive the week.
+Funny how a visit to the vet and a little food and lots of love and attention can bring a dying animal back to life.

 There will never ever be another Rascal.
 He was one of a kind.
 But Bella and Pepper have filled the gaping hole in our heats.
 They make us happy.
 They make us laugh out loud.
 They fill our hearts with love.